 plugins folder as root.
 For more information, see Qt for Windows - Deployment.

-As WinRT applications are run in a sandboxed environment, setting the path variable to point to the files required will not work.
+As UWP applications are run in a sandboxed environment, setting the path variable to point to the files required will not work.

 The windeployqt convenience tool looks up the application's dependencies and copies Qt libraries and plugins to the appropriate directories, as necessary.